infiniflow/ragflow/api/python_api_reference.md

 #### ids: `list[list]`

 The IDs of the documents to delete.
 Defaults to `None`.
-If not specified, all documents in the dataset will be deleted.
+If it is not specified, all documents in the dataset will be deleted.

 ### Returns